ESMValGroup/ESMValCore/doc/esmvalcore/preprocessor.rst

 ``depth_integration``
 ---------------------

-This function integrate over the depth dimension.
+This function integrates over the depth dimension.
 This function does a weighted sum along the `z`-coordinate, and removes the `z` direction of the output cube.
 This preprocessor takes no arguments.

 See also :func:`esmvalcore.preprocessor.depth_integration`.